Questions and Answers about HPV and the Vaccine

 Can a person spread HPV to someone after getting the HPV vaccine?

 The HPV vaccine protects against nine types of HPV.
 Two earlier versions protected against two or four types.
 The types of HPV in the vaccine protect against the most common causes of cancer and genital warts.
-If, after being vaccinated, a person is exposed with a type of HPV that was included in the vaccine, he or she is unlikely to be infected and, therefore, wouldn’t spread the virus.
+If, after being vaccinated, a person is exposed to a type of HPV that was included in the vaccine, he or she is unlikely to be infected and, therefore, wouldn’t spread the virus.
 However, if a vaccinated person is exposed to an HPV type not in the vaccine, they could potentially be infected and spread the virus to others.

 Is it possible for a person who says they are a virgin to spread HPV?